 I asked around why this AVA seems to have such a focus on sweet wines and found it has more to do with good business sense than with issues with the terroir.
 See, a disproportionate number of these “southern” wineries are tiny, mom-and-pop farms who decided to put their land to more productive use and realized (shocker!) that alcohol is a big seller.
 Lacking the money or experience to grow European Vitus vinifera, they turned to varietals or styles that are easy to produce – namely hybrids, vines native to North America (aka Vitis labrusca), or fruit wines.

 The area’s demographics also favor of this approach.
-Southern Virginia is both thinly populated and lacks many well-known tourist attractions.
+Southern Virginia is both thinly populated and lack many well-known tourist attractions.
 As locals are often the main audience, these wineries must cater to local tastes – which translates to sweet and/or fruity.
-Not surprisingly, a few also had breweries on site.
+Not surprisingly, a few also have breweries on site.

 But vinifera lovers – don’t despair!
 Despite the area’s rep for sweet wines, I found several excellent wineries that catered to my own palate.
 As with everywhere else, vinifera can thrive when care is put into good site selection and maintenance, and having a growing season that’s 2-3 weeks earlier than the rest of the state brings its own advantages.
 I dare you to drink anything from Rosemont and other vinifera-focused vineyards and walk away thinking this area can’t produce world-class wine.